Applicants to study

 Sometimes we need to process your personal data to comply with a legal obligation on us.
 An example of this is monitoring compliance with equality legislation under the Equality Act 2010.

-As part of the application process the University may disclose student personal data to third parties, the main categories of bodies that we may disclose your personal data to are:-
+As part of the application process the University may disclose applicant's personal data to third parties, the main categories of bodies that we may disclose your personal data to are:-

-When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Student Data (including applicants and alumni), in some cases, in particular to our use of Cloud based facilities including Box or in relation to overseas exchanges, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
-All international transfers will be in accordance with applicable data protection laws including the GDPR.
+When we share your personal data with a third party as set out above or as referred to within our Record of Processing Activities – Student Data (including applicants and alumni), in some cases, in particular to our use of Cloud based facilities (for instance Office 365 used for file storage and Mailchimp used for communication) or in relation to overseas exchanges, these may involve a transfer of personal data to a recipient outside of the European Economic Area and located within a country that may not be viewed as having adequate data protection laws by the European Commission.
+All international transfers will be in accordance with applicable data protection laws including UK GDPR.
 We will make sure that appropriate safeguards are in place to protect your information and your rights under privacy law and apply the same high standards of privacy and security wherever we process your data.

 If you want further information about how your personal information is used as part of the admissions process or would like to request to correct, restrict or erase personal details you should contact: